-All reusable medical devices and care equipment should be adequately decontaminated after use on a resident, before storing or use on another resident.
+All care equipment should be adequately decontaminated after use on a resident, before storing or use on another resident.

-Those performing decontamination should be aware that detergent and disinfectant wipes can damage plastic surfaces of medical devices and care equipment if they are not compatible with the surface material.
-Reports describe damage to devices such as tympanic thermometers, resident monitors, infusion pumps.
+Those performing decontamination should be aware that detergent and disinfectant wipes can damage plastic surfaces of care equipment if they are not compatible with the surface material.
+Reports describe damage to devices, such as tympanic thermometers, resident monitors and infusion pumps.
 This damage may compromise the ability to decontaminate the device adequately or affect the function of the device.
 Check manufacturer's instructions to ensure cleaning products are compatible with the item.

-The method of decontamination to be applied will depend on the manufacturer's instructions, a risk assessment of the procedure and the item being used in accordance with Control of Substances Hazardous to Health (COSHH) Regulations (see Section 12 below, Infection risks and categories).
+The method of decontamination to be applied will depend on the manufacturer's instructions, a risk assessment of the procedure and the item being used in accordance with Control of Substances Hazardous to Health (COSHH) Regulations (see Section 11 below, Infection risks and categories).